Eran4383/radio/INSTRUCTIONS.md

+# PROTECTED FILES: DO NOT MODIFY OR DELETE
+- `icon-192-v2.png`
+- `icon-512-v2.png`
+**IMPORTANT**: These are custom, user-provided icons.
+They are critical for the application's identity and must not be changed, replaced, or removed under any circumstances.
+All parts of the application must reference these files for icons.
+---
 # AI AGENT INSTRUCTIONS: READ AND FOLLOW THESE RULES BEFORE MODIFYING ANY CODE.

 1.  **SOURCE CODE**: The primary source code is in the root directory and uses TypeScript (`.tsx`, `.ts` files).